jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 ### Convolutional pyramid

 For each convolution layer, we reduce the spatial dimension while increase the depth of the feature maps.
-We call this convolutional pyramid.
+Because of the shape, we call this a convolutional pyramid.

 <div class="imgcap">
 <img src="/assets/cnn/cnn3d.png" style="border:none;">
 </div>

-Here, we reduce the spatial dimension of each convolution layer usually through pooling or for filter stride size > 1.
+Here, we reduce the spatial dimension of each convolution layer through pooling or soemtimes apply a filter stride size > 1.
 <div class="imgcap">
 <img src="/assets/cnn/cnn3d4.png" style="border:none;width:50%">
 </div>

-The depth is increased by the number of filters used.
+The depth of the feature map can be increased by applying more filters.
 <div class="imgcap">
 <img src="/assets/cnn/cnn3d2.png" style="border:none;">
 </div>

+The core thinking of CNN is to apply small filters to explore spatial feature.
+The spatial dimension will gradually decrease as we go deep into the network.
+On the other hand, the depth of the feature maps will increase.
+It will eventually reach a stage that spatial locality is less important and we can apply a FC network for final analysis.

 #### Google inceptions

-In our previous discussion, the convolution filter in each layer is of the same size say 3x3.
-For GoogleNet, Google applies different size of filters to the input and concantente the feature maps together to increase the depth.
+In our previous discussion, the convolution filter in each layer is of the same patch size say 3x3.
+To increase the depth of the feature maps, we can apply more filters of the same patch size.
+However, in GoogleNet, it applies a different approach to increase the depth.
+GoogleNet use different filter patch size with different pooling to create feature maps of the same spatial dimension.
+Because they are of the same spatial dimension, all the features maps from the same layer can concatentate together to form one single feature maps.

-Here we have a 3x3 and a 1x1 filter.
-The first way generate 8 fetures map while the second one generate 2.
+Here we have filters with patch size 3x3 and 1x1 .
+The first set of filters generate 8 features map while the second one generate 2.
 We can concantentate them to form maps of depth 10.
-The inception idea is to increase the depth of the feature map by concantentate feature maps using different size of convolution filters and pooling.
+The inception idea is to increase the depth of the feature map by concantentate feature maps using different patch size of convolution filters and pooling.
 <div class="imgcap">
 <img src="/assets/cnn/inception.png" style="border:none;width:60%">
 </div>

 #### Non-linearity and optimization
 Inceptions can be consider as one way to introduce non-linearity into the system.
-In many CNN, we apply similar layers we learned from deep learning after the convolution filters.
+In many CNN, we can apply similar layers we learned from deep learning after the convolution filters.
 This includes batch normalization and/or ReLU before the pooling for each convolution layer.

 #### Fully connected network